cloudFPGA/Doc/README.md

 * [cloudFPGA/cFp_HelloThemisto](https://github.com/cloudFPGA/cFp_HelloThemisto)
 * [cloudFPGA/cFp_Zoo](https://github.com/cloudFPGA/cFp_Zoo)

-:Info:
-In order to edit the documentation of the aforementioned repositories, you should apply the changes directly on the `Markdown` files in those repositories.
+> **_NOTE:_** In order to edit the documentation of the aforementioned repositories, you should apply the changes directly on the `Markdown` files in those repositories.
 Next, to make the changes being reflected onto the HTML pages, you can use the following automated or manual procedure.

 ### HowTo - Automated update of a cF repository documentation